 There was now an answer to the issue!

 Eight weeks after the operation, he received a phone call from the neurosurgeon.
-A molecular analysis on the dissected tissues confirmed the abnormality as a pilocytic astrocytoma, which was a low-grade benign tumour often completely cured by surgical resection.
+Molecular analysis of the dissected tissues confirmed the abnormality as a pilocytic astrocytoma, which was a low-grade benign tumour often completely cured by surgical resection.

 “In October, I felt physically OK.
 Because of the tremendous support from friends and family, and perseverance in general, I recovered, but it took months,” expresses Max, describing the journey as “a grind, both physically and mentally.”

-He was determined to get back to his life back on the golf course, playing sports and having a beer with his friends.
+He was determined to return to his life on the golf course, playing sports and having a beer with his friends.
 He wanted to make a full recovery!

 “Those things were within reach yet so far away!
 It was unclear when I would be able to do those things again.
 I still struggle to this day.
 I probably always will with a handful of things that arose from that distinct disruption,” he states.

-“I’m grateful for my physical health, more so than ever now, and I will never take that for granted again.
-I’m out here to raise awareness, support and hope in the belief that you can overcome your obstacles.”
+“I’m grateful for my physical health more than ever now, and I will never take that for granted again.
+I’m out here to raise awareness, support and hope, believing that you can overcome your obstacles.”

 In 2016, his friend Josh was diagnosed with a similar type of brain tumour in a different part of his head.
 Fortunately, his recovery also had similar success.